 - Pinky finger may be constrained on some people

 10. Smartwool PhD Wind Training Gloves

-The Smartwool PhD Wind Training gloves are a nylon, merino wool, and elastane blend that brings all of the core features of a running glove to where you need them most.
+The Smartwool PhD Wind Training gloves, made from a nylon, merino wool, and elastane blend, bring all of the core features of a running glove together in one model.

 With windproof front and moisture-wicking back, these gloves keep the cold away from where it’s most likely to be.

 The gloves are not very warm in absolute terms, but they tend to maintain their heat even in the face of bad weather conditions.
 This makes them relatively warmer than other gloves would be.